the-laughing-monkey/pachyderm/README.md

 3de25f1b34e841e786b17f872fd29b52 videoprocessing About an hour ago 4 seconds 0 2 + 0 / 2 1.372MiB 13.89MiB success
 ```

-You can also see the pipeline working and whether it succeed:
+You can also see the pipeline working and whether it succeeded:

 ```
 $ pachctl list pipeline